-The formula of the show is pretty much still there, and while they are working outside of a stable framework, like a school term, they manage to keep the story focused and and moving forwards without too many distractions or tangents.
-While there are many familiar and repeating tropes in Stranger Things, the show never takes itself too seriously and instead has fun with it’s expectations.
+The formula of the show is pretty much still there, and while they are working outside of a stable framework, as a school term, they manage to keep the story focused and moving forward without too many distractions or tangents.
+While there are many familiar and repeating tropes in Stranger Things, the show never takes itself too seriously and instead has fun with its expectations.
 This season is also the goriest it’s been so far, which actually works well given that it is also the most humorous and self-aware season to date also.

 So what are the not so good things about Stranger Things 3?

 For starters, I struggled to enjoy the episodes, as a whole, at the beginning.
 They each had great little individual moments, but it just took me a little longer than I would have liked to get back into this world.
 From episode 4 onward tough, the episodes are perfect.
 This may be controversial, but while I enjoyed her in the first couple of episodes, I did start to grow tired with Sadie Sink (Max).
 I understand what they were trying to do, I just don’t think it worked out the way they had intended.
 I also found her ending to be very, very frustrating.
 I would say that my biggest issue with Stranger Things 3 is the size of the cast.
 I’ve praised the new additions, and rightfully so, but we are now seeing core characters pushed further to the side, thus leaving them very underdeveloped.
 Prime example?
 Natalia Dyer (Nancy) and Charlie Heaton (Jonathan).
 While there were some key moments for Nancy’s character development, overall they were very underused.
 I think the main cast is really at its limit now and they need to address this next time around.
 I also have some real concerns about how this could negatively impact the show, but that will be explored further in our Spoiler Talk review.